Campervans Vs Tents: Which Is Better?

 After a few overnight stays on a campsite, you’ll quickly realise how safe and reassuring a tent can be.

-Similarly, privacy can be easily achieved with the help of visual aids, such as windows or curtains that zip and close.
-Yet, if you don’t want people overhearing your daily conversations, you may want to choose a camper, which offers even more layers of privacy.
+Similarly, basic privacy can be easily achieved with the help of visual aids, such as windows or curtains that zip and close.
+But, if you don’t want people overhearing your daily conversations, you may prefer a camper, which offers even more layers of privacy.

-The only disadvantage to a campervan is the large windows that, to be private, must be covered and this often removes all-natural light from the cabin.
+The only disadvantage to a campervan is the large windows that, to be private, must be covered up, which typically removes all-natural light from the cabin.

 When looking to buy a tent or a campervan, an initial stumbling block for many is the setup cost.
-A brand-new Volkswagen Camper California 6.1 starts on the market from £54,665.
-Classic models can be secured at lower costs, but this depends on market rarity, condition and the availability of what you’re after.
+A brand-new Volkswagen Camper California 6.1 starts on the market from £54,665 (at the time of writing).
+Classic models can be secured at lower costs, but this depends on the market rarity, condition, and the availability of what you’re after.

 In comparison, a brand-new top spec tent, such as the Vango Oakmere TC 600XL, which is a six-man polycotton tent, has a cost of £840.